Teach kids to bounce back from Covid-19 crisis

 He has weathered personal crises of his own, including a heart attack last year and scrambling to pivot after the pandemic affected sales at his collectible toy shop, Dew Toy Store.

-His two older sons, aged six and 10, have the same heart condition as he does, so he treads a fine line between encouraging them to see themselves as equally able as other kids and reminding them not to over-exert themselves.
+His two older sons, aged six and 10, have the same heart condition as him, so he treads a fine line between encouraging them to see themselves as equally able as other kids and reminding them not to over-exert themselves.
 He also has a one-year-old son.

 The former auditor recalls an incident about four years ago at an indoor playground involving a rowdy boy who pushed his middle son, Shao Yi.
 After consulting his father, eldest son Wen Shao walked up to the bully with his brother and both asked him to stop.